|Nutrition Facts (per serving)|

 Aguardiente is a broad term for high-alcohol-content beverages distilled from a variety of sources.
 The kind they drink in South America is made from cane sugar, so rum makes a great substitute if you can't find aguardiente.

 So what tastes good with a sweet and fruity but fiery drink like this?

+Lay out an array of interesting cheeses, including stilton with cherries or cranberries embedded in them, and serve with small toasts.
 Dates stuffed with cheese are a terrific party snack.
 You can stuff them with cream cheese and roll them in powdered sugar for a tasty sweet.
 Or wrap them in bacon and stuff them with cream cheese and almonds or blue cheese and pecans for a more savory take on this classic.
-Stuff them with mascarpone, goat cheese, and basil and wrap in prosciutto for an Italian version of this hors-d'oeuvre.
+Stuff them with mascarpone, goat cheese, and basil and wrap in prosciutto for an Italian version of this hors d'oeuvre.

 Put out small jars of gourmet preserves and jam along with croissants and scones.
 Another option is a tray full of dried apricots, cranberries and apples, along with raisins and nuts.

 Cookies like shortbread, sugar, black-and-whites (sugar cookies frosted with half chocolate and half vanilla), Mexican wedding, hermits and pecan sandies all go well with spicy and fruity canelazos.